This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to harvest lavender

-Using a sharp pair of hand pruners or snips, hold the stem, and follow it down to the base, cutting below one set of leaves (these can be removed later).
-Apparently harvesting in the morning is best.
-To dry, tie your sprigs of lavender in a small bundle (I’ve read about an inch in diameter is best to promote drying).
-Use twine to tie your bundle and hang upside-down in a dry, well-ventilated area.
+To dry, tie your sprigs of lavender in a small bundle about an inch in diameter.
+This will help encourage drying.
+Tie your bundle with twine and hang upside-down in a dry, well-ventilated area.
 Out of direct light is best, but I hang mine using garden twine from a curtain rod in my dining room.
 On my province’s agriculture site, it recommends not hanging anywhere that may compromise your harvest as being food safe, like a garage or barn where there may be rodent droppings or insects.

 Using your lavender harvest